mduessler/nvim-config/docs/development.md

 carefully before you execute the command to install the dependencies to execute the development environments.

+## Process

+The following development process must be taken into account during development.
+Each issue is developed on its own branch.
+There exist four types of issues.
+The *feature*, *refactor*, *fix* and *hotfix*.
+The steps of the default development process consist of the following steps.
+First create an issue.
+After it, create a new branch from the current dev branch.
+Once a problem has been fixed, a pull request must be submitted.
+Only once this has been confirmed may the problem be transferred to the dev branch.
+Except the issue was a *hotfix*.
+This issue has to be merged directly with the main branch.
+Whenever a new version of Neovim is created, it must be tested on the current dev branch and merged with the main branch.
+A new version of the Neovim config is then created from the main branch.

+- **feature** -- represents new function of the configuration.
+After the issue is finished and the pull request succeeds the branch of the issue is merged with the *dev* branch.
+- **refactor** -- represents the revision of code.
+After the process is finished and the pull request succeeds the branch is merged with the *dev* branch.
+- **fix** -- represents the correction of errors.
+After the error is fixed and the pull request succeeds the fix will be merged with *dev*.
+- **hotfix** -- represents an error that must be corrected urgently.
+After the pull request succeeds it will be merged with the *main* branch.

 ## Install

 To install the dependencies required to run the development environments,